mariocannon/theotech/src/content/blog/business-security.md

 If you’re keen to take it a step further, consider an alarm that links up with a monitoring service.
 For a small monthly fee, you’ll have professionals keeping an eye on things 24/7.
 It might be a worthwhile investment, especially if your business handles valuable stock or cash.

-We spoke to Mario from Secure Works who installs [arrowhead alarms](https://secure-works.co.nz) for small businesses.
+We spoke to Mario from Secure Works who installs and services[arrowhead alarms](https://www.secure-works.co.nz/alarms/arrowhead-alarm-battery) for small businesses.

 ### Access Control: Who’s Got the Keys?